 Bisket Jatra falls on the first month of the Nepalese calendar.
 It explicitly celebrated in Bhaktapur.

 The myth behind the occasion is that there was a princess whose husbands kept dying on the wedding bed.
 This was problematic for the royal families.
-Then came on a prince, blessed by the God, who found a combine of serpents crawls out of the sleeping princess.
+Then came on a prince, blessed by the God, who found a combination of serpents crawls out of the sleeping princess.
 He killed them, and the princess finally remained married.

 During this occasion, chariots of Lord Bhairav and goddess Bhadrakali are a force through completely different parts of town.
-At Lyasinkhel, a tall pole with representing the serpents, is erected.
-As it is celebrated to mark the death of the serpents, it is also called Bisyau Jatra, meaning slaying of the serpents.
+At Lyasinkhel, a tall pole with representing the serpents is erected.
+As it is celebrated to mark the death of the serpents, it is also called Bisyau Jatra, meaning the slaying of the serpents.